clintko/BarcodeMatcher_tmp/README.md

 # BarcodeMatcher
-a small R package for matching short reads to sequence library of barcodes
+a small Rcpp package for matching short reads to sequence library of barcodes